-Why We Need Exposure To Germs?
-Dirt is Good?
+Why We Need Exposure To Germs.
+Dirt is Good.

 Dirt.
-Who would have thought that dirt and soil has the potential to make us more resilient against anxiety and stress.
+Who would have thought that dirt and soil have the potential to make us more resilient against anxiety and stress?
 Imagine all the wonderful ways kids can have fun in the mud.
 Parents can join in the fun with a family garden.
 Dirt is nature’s supply for dirty, healthy fun.
 Some parents are over-sterilizing their environment, keeping their kiddos from ever playing in dirt or garden soil.
 The Garden can be a 10-acre farm, or a small, container garden with 2 tomato plants, herbs, and a sprinkle of kale, it's all good.
 Choose what works best for you and your family.

 At the GroEat Garlic Farm in Bozeman, Montana, there is so much dirt.
 Dirt on our hands, between our toes, under our fingernails, and in the blood on my leg.
 "Dirt - or rather soil - is good for us.” says Jere Folgert.
 “There is a kind of bacteria found in soil (mycobacterium vaccae) that stimulates areas of the brain which produce the feel-good hormone, serotonin.
 Harvesting a carrot or raw garlic, and eating trace amounts of soil, seems to help us cope with stress in our lives.
 Getting dirty by gardening has been shown to have a positive impact on mood and brain chemistry.
 Gardening has also been shown to reduce depression and improve mood.